openmls/openmls/README.md

 ### Dependencies

+#### Cryptography

+OpenMLS does not implement its own cryptographic primitives.
+Instead, it relies on existing implementations of the cryptographic primitives used.
+There are two different cryptography backends supported right now.

+##### Evercrypt

+This is the default cryptography provider.

 OpenMLS relies on [EverCrypt](https://github.com/project-everest/hacl-star/tree/master/providers/evercrypt), a high-performance, cross-platform, formally verified modern cryptographic provider through [EverCrypt Rust bindings](https://crates.io/crates/evercrypt).

+Note that using this provider restricts OpenMLS usage to the following platforms
+* Linux x64
+* Linux Arm64
+* MacOS x64
+* Windows x64

+##### Rust Crypto

+This backend can be enabled by adding the `rust-crypto` feature and disabling default features with `--no-default-features` (to disable evercrypt).

+#### HPKE

 ## Development